sunsc0rch/webrtc-tunnel-render/README.md

-Experimental webrtc proxy app for tunnel connections via external node
+Experimental webrtc proxy for tunneling traffic or sharing your local app(website,service etc) via any free simple hosting with js/html support

 Deploy this to your hosting with node.js or express.js(Render,glitch,keroku for example)